enonic/old-xp-doc/doc/developer/admin/tools/index.rst

 ===========

 Admin Tools are independent "back office" user interfaces designed to manage Enonic XP or installed applications.
-Each tool will runs will run in it's own browser tab - here are some of the reasons for this:
+Each tool will run in it's own browser tab - here are some of the reasons for this:

 * Faster user interfaces and better deep-linking support
 * Developers can use their favorite front-end frameworks